klahrich/chiefhustler/content/diary/46-need-to-reset.md

 ==> EV/EBITDA(ttm) = 5.1x

-Now usually, I would jump on this, based on the market reaction and the involvement of Fairfax (which by the way converted their debs at $1.56 allowing them to block the initial deal).
+Now usually, I would have already jumped on this, based on the market reaction and the involvement of Fairfax (which by the way converted their debs at $1.56 allowing them to block the initial deal).

 But, "I don't need to own this piece of shit".
-If it comes down to where I want it (around $0.85), and if the 2022Q1 report is good enough, I'll take it.
-Otherwise, if it slips away from me, that's fine.
-Plenty of fish in the sea.
+I'll be thinking it over and watching the price movement.
+The next catalyst will be the 2022Q1 earnings report and I might wait for that before making my decision.